lovellbrian/lovellbrian.github.io/_posts/2023-05-11-GPUworking.md

 ![](/images/GPU.gif "Here is my GPU at 100%")

-100% GPU utilisation.
-I am so happy.
+Up to 100% GPU utilisation, so I am so happy.

 Happy GitHub GPUing,